aditi-18/IssueTracker-Application-MERN/README.md

 ![](/ReadMeImages/Chap12_2.PNG)

 ### Problems faced in this chapter
--Making changes in IssueList and render.js.
+1)Making changes in IssueList and render.js.

--Understanding server connectivity.
+2)Understanding server connectivity.

 ## Chapter11